 - Reduce oven temperature to 325 degrees F.

-- In a large mixing bowl or the bowl of a stand mixer, beat room temperature cream cheese with sugar until smooth.
-Add salt and flour and mix well.
-Add eggs, one at a time, mixing well after each addition and scraping down the sides of the bowl as necessary to be sure all ingredients are evenly incorporated.
-Add crème fraîche, lemon juice, vanilla and almond extracts, and pureed blueberries and mix until even in color and no white streaks remain (remember to scrape the bowl again!)
+- In the bowl of a food processor or a stand mixer, pulse room temperature cream cheese with sugar until smooth.
+Add salt and flour and pulse again.
+Add eggs, two at a time, mixing well after each addition and scraping down the sides of the bowl as necessary to be sure all ingredients are evenly incorporated.
+Add crème fraîche, lemon juice, vanilla and almond extracts, and pureed blueberries and pulse until even in color and no white streaks remain (remember to scrape the bowl again!)